How to avoid the 5 biggest blunders with glass block showers

 The reason most of us fail at something is we don’t have a proven system or process which makes the task easier.
 Taking the challenge out of a custom glass block shower wall and base installation is as simple as buying a glass block shower kit.
 The kit will come with the glass block walls premade (even if they have a curved design) and a shower pan (there are ready for tile, solid surface or acrylic options) so it simplifies the installation process and can be done by a first time contractor or DIY homeowner.

-While this article has pointed out the 5 biggest blunders with a custom glass block shower wall there is no need to be fearful of this project.
-To take the worry out I would first recommend talking to a supplier with glass block design, supply and installation expertise.
-They can help you get a game plan for your shower and build a glass block shower pan and base which will make this project simple to install even for someone doing it for the first time.
+While this article has pointed out the biggest blunders with a custom glass block shower wall there is no need to be fearful of this project.
+To take the worry out talk to a supplier with glass block design, supply and installation expertise (and yes – my company has been doing glass block shower designs from what seems like the time Moses was a boy – OK, it’s ONLY been since 1977).
+Simplify your life and do it right the first time.

-For more information contact Innovate Building Solutions at 877-668-5888.
+For more information call Innovate Building Solutions at 877-668-5888.
 We provide factory wholesale distribution of glass block shower bases and prefabricated shower walls.

 If you’re a remodeler or builder and want practical advice on remodeling products, industry trends, marketing and sales tips to grow your business (and cut day to day hassles), start reading my newest blog – Innovate Builders Blog.
 It’s packed with ideas you can use now.
 Click here to Sign Up for the Innovate Builders Blog.